Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Server/README.md

 If you want to run slim version(s) you can skip -f option.

-In order to create container
+In order to create container(s)
 ```
 docker-compose create
 docker-compose -f docker-compose-debian.yml create
 ```
-In order to run already created container:
+In order to run already created container(s)
 ```
 docker-compose start
 docker-compose -f docker-compose-debian.yml start